 By the end of Mad Men, poor Sally Draper has come to understand exactly how ill equipped Don is for family life that she tells him very clearly that the kids will stay with their stepfather.
 After everything she’s witnessed Don do, it’s not difficult to see why.
 Seeing Sally’s childhood disappear as her parents’ lives become increasingly fraught is one of Mad Men’s great tragedies.

-Where Mad Men and The Ice Storm differ is in the ultimate place unfaithfulness leads the characters.
+Where Mad Men and The Ice Storm differ is in the ultimate place infidelity leads their characters.
 Ang Lee brings a degree of compassion to the Ice Storm’s conclusion, opting for a somewhat hopeful depiction of family reconciliation in the wake of tragedy.
 The Hood’s reunion at the train station in the wake of the storm is melancholy but hopeful; the passing of the storm suggests a return of warmth but also of openness and transparency.

 For Mad Men, the ultimate question raised by the show was whether or not people really change and, although Don initially makes an effort with his second wife, his nature eventually gets the better of him and he ends the series alone.